All posts

 UK hospitals expect a particular format.
 Two pages maximum, reverse-chronological clinical experience, clearly labelled rotations with dates and supervisors, your medical school details, evidence of English ability if your medical school is not English-speaking, and any research, publications, or relevant extracurriculars.
 Keep it focused.
 Save the full academic record for separate transcripts.

 Common mistakes that delay CV approval: photographs at the top, vague rotation descriptions ("medical rotation" with no specifics), missing dates, US-style three-page CVs, and decorative formatting that does not survive being printed in black and white at the trust office.
+Our full guide to writing a medical elective CV walks through the format and these mistakes section by section.

 If your CV needs structural changes, expect a week or two of back and forth.
 If it is already in good shape, expect approval within a few working days.